gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 ## Creating the Blog Listing

-I won't go into quite as much detail for this section because we've already done something very similar for our blog template!
-Look at us, we're pro Gatsby-ers at this point!
+I won't go into quite as much detail for this section because you have already done something very similar for your blog template!
+Look at us, you are pro Gatsby-ers at this point!

-Gatsby has a standard for "listing pages," and they're placed in the root of our filesystem we specified in `gatsby-source-filesystem`, e.g.
+Gatsby has a standard for "listing pages," and they're placed in the root of your filesystem you specified in `gatsby-source-filesystem`, e.g.
 `src/pages/index.js`.
 So, create that file if it does not exist, and let's get it working!
 Additionally, note that any static JavaScript files (that export a React component!) will get a corresponding static HTML file.
-For instance, if we create `src/pages/tags.js`, the path `http://localhost:8000/tags/` will be available within the browser and the statically generated site.
+For instance, if you create `src/pages/tags.js`, the path `http://localhost:8000/tags/` will be available within the browser and the statically generated site.